jorellaf/RTRLauncher/README.md

 #### Requirements
 * You need to have installed your copy of RTR8 inside the folder where your _Rome: Total War - Alexander_ expansion is located.
     * More specifically, the RTR8 path must be `~/RomeTW-Alex/RTR/`, where the executable for the _Rome: Total War - Alexander_ expansion is located in `~/RomeTW-Alexander/RomeTW-ALX.exe`.
 If the launcher does not find the executable file with that specific name, it will display an error.
-* The foder for the mod must be named `RTR`.
+* The folder for the mod must be named `RTR`.
 Any other name will cause the launcher to display an error (this behaviour will be modified in a future update).
 * The launcher requires a valid `launcher.dat` file (UTF-8 encoded) to run successfully.
     * The default RTR8 `launcher.dat` file can be found at `release/launcher/launcher.dat`.
 The file contains instructions for the syntax.